Code Completion Models

 distance function below the cursor and is able to infer that it is supposed to compute the edit distance between

 b.
-Tabnine Pro, on the right, likely doesn't use FIM, and gives a worse suggestion as a result.
+Tabnine Pro, on the right, at the time of writing likely didn't use FIM, and gives a worse suggestion as a result.

 In this Golang code, Codeium understands that it needs to initialize the